tom-p-huck/mypage/README.md

   <img src="images/Profile.jpg" alt="drawing" width="200"/>
 </p>
 <hr/>
-On this page, I give an overview about my work and my publications, and I also talk about some of my non-work related interests.
+On this personal page, I give an overview of my work and my publications and I also talk about some of my non-work related interests.
 If you want to contact me, please visit [my page on the university website](https://www.ipr.kit.edu/english/staff_3319.php) and use the contact information there.

 ### About me
 I am currently a scientific assistant and PhD student at Karlsruhe Institute of Technology (KIT) in Germany.
 Before starting my PhD, I studied mechatronics and electrical engineering at KIT.
 During my studies, I have also worked as an intern and student trainee on different projects in the field of E-Mobility.
 In 2019, I graduated and took a position as a scientific assistant, where I am now involved in teaching, industry projects and research.